-This series summarizes findings from the Second National Incidence Studies of Missing, Abducted, Runaway, and Thrownaway Children (NISMART-2).
-The series offers national estimates of missing children based on surveys of households, juvenile residential facilities, and law enforcement agencies.
-It also presents statistical profiles of these children, including their demographic characteristics and the circumstances of their disappearance.
+This series summarizes findings from the Second National Incidence Studies of Missing, Abducted, Runaway, and Thrownaway Children (NISMART–2) and the Law Enforcement Survey, a component of the Third NISMART (NISMART–3).
+Bulletins in the NISMART series offer national estimates of missing children based on surveys of households, juvenile residential facilities, and law enforcement agencies.
+The series also presents statistical profiles of these children, including their demographic characteristics and the circumstances of their disappearance.
 Fact Sheets are also available.

 National Report Series

 Published every 4 years, OJJDP's National Report Juvenile Offenders and Victims offers a comprehensive statistical overview of the problems of juvenile crime, violence, and victimization and the response of the juvenile justice system.
 Published each interim year, the Bulletins in the National Report Series provide access to the latest information on juvenile arrests, court cases, juveniles in custody, and other topics of interest.
 Each Bulletin in the series highlights selected topics at the forefront of juvenile justice policymaking, giving readers focused access to statistics on some of the most critical issues.